Questions and Answers on issues about the digital copyright directive after 13 February deal

 Is the main purpose of the directive to protect smaller content creators?

-Although the draft directive is aimed at helping all creators have a stronger bargaining position on how their work is used by online platforms, the main beneficiaries will be the smaller players.
+Although the directive is aimed at helping all creators have a stronger bargaining position on how their work is used by online platforms, the main beneficiaries will be the smaller players.
 Larger players often have law firms to safeguard their rights, whereas smaller ones currently have little means to support them.